aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

             WAN1_PE_ROUTERS:
 ```

-The above is what is included in this example, *purely* to make it as simple as possible to get started.
+The above is included in this example, *purely* to make it as simple as possible.
 However, in the future, please do not carry over this practice to a production environment, where an inventory file for an identical topology should look as follows when using DNS:

 ```yaml title="inventory.yml"
 ---